-Ponatinib With Chemotherapy in Pediatric Participants With Relapsed, Resistant, or Intolerant Philadelphia Chromosome-Positive (Ph+) Acute Lymphoblastic Leukemia (ALL) or Have the T315I Mutation
+A Study of Ponatinib With Chemotherapy in Children, Teenagers, and Adults With Philadelphia Chromosome-Positive Acute Lymphoblastic Leukemia

 A Pivotal Phase 1/2, Single-Arm, Open-label Study to Evaluate the Safety and Efficacy of Ponatinib With Chemotherapy in Pediatric Patients With Philadelphia Chromosome-Positive (Ph+) Acute Lymphoblastic Leukemia (ALL) Who Have Relapsed or Are Resistant or Intolerant to a Prior Tyrosine Kinase Inhibitor-Containing Therapy, or Who Have the T315I Mutation

 The drug being tested in this study is called ponatinib.
-Ponatinib is being tested to treat pediatric population who have Philadelphia chromosome-positive (Ph+) acute lymphoblastic leukemia (ALL) who have relapsed or are resistant or intolerant to a prior tyrosine kinase inhibitor (TKI)-containing therapy, or who have the T315I mutation.
-The study will enroll approximately 68 patients.
+Ponatinib is being tested to treat pediatric population who have Philadelphia chromosome-positive (Ph+) acute lymphoblastic leukemia (ALL).
+Ph+ mixed phenotype acute leukemia (Ph+ MPAL), or Philadelphia chromosome-like ALL (US only) who have relapsed or are resistant or intolerant to a prior tyrosine kinase inhibitor (TKI)-containing therapy, or who have the T315I mutation.
+The study will enroll approximately 68 participants.
 Participants will be assigned to a treatment group either in phase 1 or phase 2.
 Participants unable to swallow the ponatinib tablets will receive the age-appropriate formulation, minitablets: • Ponatinib + Chemotherapy All participants will be asked to take ponatinib once daily.
 In phase 1 ponatinib will be administered in combination with a chemotherapy backbone to determine the recommended phase 2 dose (RP2D) of ponatinib.
 In both phase 1 and phase 2, treatment consists of two 35-day blocks of therapy (reinduction block and consolidation block).
 Each block will include 29 days of treatment of daily ponatinib and a chemotherapy backbone regimen followed by a rest period from chemotherapy for a minimum of 6 days consisting of daily ponatinib only.
 This is a multi-center trial and will be conducted worldwide.
-The overall time to participate in this study is 36 months.
-Participants will make multiple visits to the clinic, and may be contacted by telephone in follow-up after treatment.
+The overall time to participate in this study is 6.5 years.
+Participants will make multiple visits to the clinic, and may be contacted by telephone in at least 36 months of follow-up after treatment.

-Pediatric Philadelphia Chromosome-positive Acute Lymphoblastic Leukemia (Ph+ALL) Ph+ Mixed Phenotype Acute Leukemia (MPAL) Drug Therapy Leukemia Precursor Cell Lymphoblastic Leukemia-Lymphoma Leukemia, Lymphoid Philadelphia Chromosome Ponatinib Ponatinib AAF Chemotherapy Agents
+Pediatric Philadelphia Chromosome-positive Acute Lymphoblastic Leukemia (Ph+ALL), Ph+ Mixed Phenotype Acute Leukemia (MPAL), Philadelphia Chromosome-Like ALL (Ph-like ALL), Drug Therapy, Leukemia, Precursor Cell Lymphoblastic Leukemia-Lymphoma, Leukemia, Lymphoid, Philadelphia Chromosome, Ponatinib, Ponatinib AAF, Chemotherapy Agents

 You can join if…